CallismartLtd/smart-woo-service-invoicing/readme.md

 # Smart Woo Service and Invoicing Plugin

 Revolutionise your WooCommerce experience with the Smart Woo Service and Invoicing Plugin!
-This plugin is born out of the need for a robust, cost-effective billing solution tailored for web developers offering diverse services.
+This plugin is born out of the need for a robust, cost-effective billing solution tailored for freelencers offering diverse services.

 ## Introduction